Engineers’ Choice Awards: Frequently Asked Questions

 Q: When will the winners be announced publicly?

-A: Results are tallied and winning companies will be notified via e-mail in early January 2015.
+A: For the 2016 Engineers' Choice program, once results are tallied, winning companies will be notified via e-mail in early January 2016.
 Results are embargoed until Feb.
-9, 2015.
+15, 2016.
 After that date, the official logo for award winners can be included in advertising, newsletters, online media and other promotional items.

 Q: What do winners receive?